googlearchive/appengine-php-wordpress-starter-project/README.md

 this would be:

     mysql -u root < databasesetup.sql

+But really, all it's doing is running this line -- the WordPress installation script will do the heavy lifting when it comes to setting up your database.

+    CREATE DATABASE IF NOT EXISTS wordpress_db;

 To run WordPress locally on Windows and OS X, you can use the [Launcher](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_PHP)